hindman/mvs/README.md

 try:
     plan.rename_paths()
 except Exception as e:
-    # The index of the original-new pair that was being renamed
+    # The index of the Renaming that was being handled
     # when the exception occurred.
-Pairs before that index were
+Renamings before that index were
-    # renamed succesfully; pairs after it were not attempted.
+    # renamed succesfully; renamings after it were not attempted.
     print(plan.tracking_index)

-    # The offending original-new pair.
+    # The offending renaming.
-    print(plan.tracking_rp)
+    print(plan.tracking_rn)
 ```

 --------